 As if Loading…

 California Governor Gavin Newsom announced a mandate for healthcare workers to receive vaccinations.
-The mandate will go into effect in 2022 and is mandatory for all state employees and their family members.
-Reference: vaccine mandate california healthcare workers.
+The mandate will go into effect in 2023 and is mandatory for all state employees and their family members.